qaware/qaware-blog-source/content/posts/protocurl-intro.md

 ---
-title: "How to use protoCURL to Interact With Protobuf Endpoints in Human-Readable Text Formats"
+title: "Interact With Protobuf Endpoints in Human-Readable Text Formats Using protoCURL"
 date: 2022-12-21T14:20:05+01:00
 author: "[Swaneet Sahoo](https://github.com/GollyTicker)"
 type: "post"
 categories: [todo]
 tags: [todo]
 image: "protocurl-intro/pexels-edgard-motta-flipped.jpg"
-summary: todo metadata here
+summary: "protoCURL is the command-line tool for interacting with Protobuf over HTTP REST endpoints using human-readable text formats"
 draft: true
 ---

-This tutorial will demonstrate, how we can use [protoCURL](https://github.com/qaware/protocurl) to quickly and easily write requests in human-readable text formats on the command line against a Protobuf over HTTP endpoint and view the output in text format as well.
+This tutorial will demonstrate, how we can use [protoCURL](https://github.com/qaware/protocurl) to quickly and easily write requests in human-readable text formats on the command line against a Protocol Buffer over HTTP endpoint and view the output in a text-based format as well.

-The tool was created by myself ([GollyTicker](https://github.com/GollyTicker)) with initial sponsorship from [QAware](https://qaware.de), because of the need for debugging Protobuf REST endpoints in our projects.
+The tool was created by myself ([GollyTicker](https://github.com/GollyTicker)) with initial sponsorship from [QAware](https://qaware.de), because of the need for debugging Protobuf REST APIs in our projects.

 &nbsp; <!-- add artificial spacing -->
 ## Problem

-[Protocol Buffers](https://developers.google.com/protocol-buffers) are used as an alternative to a JSON-based REST API in a few circumstances. [^protobuf-uses]
+[Protocol Buffers by Google](https://developers.google.com/protocol-buffers/) are used as an alternative to a JSON-based REST API in a few circumstances. [^protobuf-uses]
-When working with these Protobuf REST endpoints, we often want to quickly send a small request from the command line to debug or probe a server.
+When working with these Protobuf REST APIs, we often want to quickly send a small request from the command line to debug or probe a server.

 Unfortunately, we cannot simply use `curl` with `-d <my-payload>` (as we do with JSON/XML), because the Protobuf *payload is binary* and *cannot be written easily by hand*.
-In theory, we could manually use `protoc` with `--decode` and `--encode` on our request/response in [Protobuf Text Format](https://developers.google.com/protocol-buffers/docs/text-format-spec) - however, that can be cumbersome and unergonomic.
+In theory, we could decode and encode the request and response via `protoc` using the [Protobuf Text Format](https://developers.google.com/protocol-buffers/docs/text-format-spec).
+But that can be cumbersome and unergonomic.

 To showcase the use of protoCURL, we will use a simple Protobuf server in NodeJS that will tell us whether the UTC day of a specific timestamp is a *happy* day or not.
 We simply say, that everyday, except for wednesdays, is a *happy* day. [^test-server-code]